instadw/instadwell-blog/_posts/2025-10-08-top-10-universities-in-hyderabad-for-outstation-international-students-2025-guide.md

 Notable Courses: MSc, MA, MBA, MTech, PhD\
 Placements Summary: HCU students have access to internships and job placements in top MNCs and startups, with an average CTC of ₹6–10 LPA and placement rates around 80–85%.

-Find accommodations near University of Hyderabad
+Explore nearby stays around University of Hyderabad

 ### Indian School of Business (ISB), Gachibowli